Cloudiiiii/FinalProg/README.md

 # FinalAPI

 ## Project Overview
-FinalAPI is the capstone project for the API class.
+FinalAPI a project for API class.
 This project demonstrates how to build and interact with a simple RESTful API using ASP.NET Core.
 The API allows users to manage a collection of cars, supporting basic CRUD (Create, Read, Update, Delete) operations.

 ## Table of Contents
 - [Prerequisites](#prerequisites)